Friedrich-Ebert-Stiftung

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Friedrich-Ebert-Stiftung.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Friedrich-Ebert-Stiftung.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Friedrich-Ebert-Stiftung.
 The network helps show where Friedrich-Ebert-Stiftung may publish in the future.

 Countries citing papers authored by Friedrich-Ebert-Stiftung